Guide

 The current repo rate is 5.90%.
 The RBI increased the repo by 50 basis points in September 2022.

-When commercial banks have surplus funds, they deposit money with the RBI and earn interest.
+Commercial banks deposit money with the RBI and earn interest when they have surplus funds.
 This interest paid by the RBI is called the reverse repo rate.
 In other words, the reverse repo rate is the rate at which the central bank borrows from commercial banks.

-RBI puts the reverse repo rate into effect often during inflation.
-It increases the rate, prompting banks to park more money with the RBI and earn higher returns.
-As a result, the banks have a lesser sum to extend in the form of loans.
+RBI often applies the reverse repo rate during inflation.
+This increases the rate, prompting banks to park more money with the RBI and earn higher returns.
+As a result, the banks have less money to extend in the form of loans.
 Thus, the liquidity in the economy decreases.

 Current Reverse Repo Rate